Unzor/TypeTerpret/README.md

 Again, thanks to @niutech for the original compiler & interpreter.

 NPM package is coming soon!
 Meanwhile, use typeterpret-node.js in /dist-node.
+(NOT FINISHED YET)

 # Usage
 ## Browser